KlaraGajaszek/CodersCard/content/resume/index-1.md

     jobTitle: React Developer
     companyName: CDQ
     jobDescription: "I am responsible for implement new features in CDQ applications in React, Redux, TypeScript and Tailwind.
-I work in tema with UI, Java and Devops developers.
+I work in team with UI, Java and Devops developers.
 I work very close with PO and we discuss about new features and together determine the further development of the applications. "